Advanced Power Control - Scripting

 BEEP (T) Activate Beeper

-Activates audio alarm in units so equipped, such as the Ethernet Power Controller II.
-Use BEEP ON to start a continuous alarm, BEEP OFF to stop the alarm.
+Activates audio alarm in units so equipped, such as the Web Power Switch 7 Use BEEP ON to start a continuous alarm, BEEP OFF to stop the alarm.
 The beeper can also be activated for 1-254 seconds with BEEP, ie. BEEP 120 will start the beeper for 120 seconds.
 BEEP 0 is equivalent to BEEP OFF.
 Beep 255 is equivalent to BEEP ON.
+More on the beeper here.

 SLEEP (T) Sleep Delay

 Causes a delay.
 Delay length can be specified in hours, minutes or seconds.
-Useful for periodic tasks.
-Ie. Weekly reboots.
+Useful for periodic tasks like weekly reboots.
+See the scheduling page for more information,

 Usage: SLEEP 1 S sleeps for one second